 Arthritis is a condition that affects a dog’s joints, causing them to weaken and degenerate over time.
 The most common place for arthritis is in a dog’s hind legs, as these joints are constantly used for movement.

 Arthritis can include limping, difficulty getting up or down, and reluctance to move.
-While there is no cure for arthritis, treatments available can help alleviate the symptoms and improve the dog’s quality of life.
+While there is no cure for arthritis, treatments can help alleviate the symptoms and improve the dog’s quality of life.

 What Are the Signs of Weak Back Legs in Dogs?